carpentries/docs.carpentries.org/topic_folders/policies/terms-and-conditions.md

    any third-party provider as a result of this Agreement or use of the Services.

 2. **Choice of Law.** This Agreement is governed by the laws of the State of California consistent with the Federal Arbitration Act, without giving effect to any principles that provide for the application of the law of any other jurisdiction.

 3. **Severability.** Except as otherwise provided herein, if any provision of this Agreement is found to be invalid, the invalidity of such provision shall not affect the validity of the remaining provisions of this Agreement, which shall remain in full force and effect.

-4.  **Electronic Communications.** For contractual purposes, you (1) consent to dmca receive communications from us in an electronic form; and (2) agree that all terms and conditions, agreements, notices, disclosures, and other communications that we provide to you electronically satisfy any legal requirement that such communications would satisfy if they were in writing.
+4. **Electronic Communications.** For contractual purposes, you (1) consent to receive communications from us in an electronic form; and (2) agree that all terms and conditions, agreements, notices, disclosures, and other communications that we provide to you electronically satisfy any legal requirement that such communications would satisfy if they were in writing.
    This subparagraph does not affect your statutory rights.

 5.  **Entire Agreement.** This Agreement is the final, complete and exclusive agreement of the parties with respect to the subject matter hereof and